Children's Services Network

 Prior to becoming the "Community Services Coordination Network", the agency was known as the "Children's Services Network".

-The Children's Services Network was formed following a broadly based planning process that commenced in 1990, under the leadership of the Area Office of the Ministry of Community and Social Services (MCSS).
-This initiative known as "Making it Work Better" was created to explore ways in which a collaborative model could be developed, to address issues related to access to MCSS funded residential services for children.
+The Children's Services Network was formed following a broadly based planning process that commenced in 1990, under the leadership of the Area Office of the Ministry of Children, Community and Social Services (MCCSS).
+This initiative known as "Making it Work Better" was created to explore ways in which a collaborative model could be developed, to address issues related to access to MCCSS funded residential services for children.

 Membership on the "Making it Work Better" group included representation from: